Forget Net Nanny – PiHole will keep your kids’ late-night activity in check

 Teenagers are hard work.

-Here at The Crow’s nest, we have two teenage fledgings stretching their wings and doing normal teenage stuff.
+We have two teenagers stretching their wings and doing normal teenage stuff.
 Most of it doesn’t concern us.
 We don’t want to know the details of their social lives, we don’t want to know who they’re meeting up with at the weekend, and we don’t particularly care what Minecraft server they’re using at 2am.

 We do care that they’re playing Minecraft at 2am because we don’t particularly want to have to deal with a sullen 13 year old who’s had - at most - five hours sleep.
 We care that globe-spanning Discord chats stretch out until almost dawn - save that shit until you’re at college when you can talk about political philosophy all night (provided you don’t have lectures the next day).

 The point is, I don’t want my teens up all night shit-talking on the internet when they should be sleeping.
-This is, of course, massively hypocritical, as except for weekends, The Crow is up every night shit-talking on the internet.
+This is, of course, massively hypocritical, as except for weekends, I'm is up every night talking on the internet.
 My excuse is twofold: First, a portion of it is work related, due to clients in different timezones.
-Second: I’m a fucking grown-up and am not currently attempting to gain formal educational qualifications.
+Second: I’m a grown-up and am not currently attempting to gain formal educational qualifications.

 Enter the PiHole